myriel-io/vectorsearch/docs/posts/gpt-is-dead.md

 ## Tutorial

 [**Qdrant prepared a minimal code implementation**](https://github.com/qdrant/examples/blob/master/rag-with-qdrant-deepseek/deepseek-qdrant.ipynb) for you to copy and scale as part of your system.
-Give it a try and report back to us.
+Give it a try and report back to me.

 [![tutorial](/img/gpt-is-dead/tutorial.png)](https://github.com/qdrant/examples/blob/master/rag-with-qdrant-deepseek/deepseek-qdrant.ipynb)

 *I'd like to know about your total cost, response accuracy and system scalability.*

-Please share these results with on [**Qdrant's Discord**](https://qdrant.to/discord) or publicly on social networks.
+Feel free to reach out to me via [**GitHub**](https://www.github.com/davidmyriel/) or publicly on social [LinkedIn](https://www.linkedin.com/in/davidmyriel/).